ianmarshall007/ianmarshall007.github.io/_posts/2017-08-04-back-massage-and-benefits.markdown

 - Massage Oil
 - Pampering
 - Relax
+description: Back massage and the benefits.
+Get the ultimate massage in Cape Town.
 ---

 There was a time when full body massage therapy was [thought of as a luxury](/full-day-spa-cape-town-treatments/).
 Due to life style changes and other factors, however, full body massage therapy has become increasingly popular in treating a variety of ailments including back pain.